-Pressure Cooker (AKA Instant Pot) Infused Water is gettin’ more water in our bodies and more money in our pockets!
+Pressure Cooker Infused Water fall edition is gettin' more water in our bodies and more money in our pockets!
 Easiest recipe ever with endless possibilities!
 Healthy, refreshing, no sugar added, flavored water for cheap!
+Instant pot recipe

 Have you experienced Pressure Cooker Infused Water yet?
 If drinking more water is a goal of yours, this just might be your ticket!

 I never knew flavored water could cause such a stir, but my goodness, this very simple idea has really made its way into a lot of your homes!
 It's been a lesson to me to stop overcomplicating things, because quite often, the simplest ideas are the greatest.
 Like vanilla extract and 1 pot wonder Enchilada Soup.
 Simplify Marci, simplify . . .